custardcream98/utility-class-components/README.md

 `;
 ```

-This will be transformed into `"transition-colors hover:text-accent-light hover:dark:text-accent-dark)"` **in runtime**.
+**During runtime,** this will be transformed into `"transition-colors hover:text-accent-light hover:dark:text-accent-dark)"`.

 To enable this feature, **you need to add a transformer** to the utility class library you are using.
 This transformer will allow the library to generate styles for `hover:text-accent-light hover:dark:text-accent-dark`.

-For example, if you are using TailwindCSS, you can add the following code to `tailwind.config.js`.
+For example, if you are using TailwindCSS, you can add the following code to your `tailwind.config.js` file:

 ```js
 const { transformGroupSelector } = require("utility-class-components");